-Jim is currently serving as Chair of the Iowa Bar Association’s Environmental and Natural Resources Law Section and has also served as Chair of that Section's DNR Procedural Rules Revision Committee.
-Jim has also served as Chair of the Administrative Law Section of the Iowa Bar Association.
-He was also a member of the Iowa State Bar Association's Task Force on Administrative Law, which prepared an extensive redraft of Iowa's administrative laws.
-Jim has been selected for inclusion in Super Lawyers for Environmental Law and Best Lawyers® for Environmental Law.
-In 2013 and 2017 Jim was named Best Lawyers’ Lawyer of the Year in Environmental Law.
+I am currently serving as Chair of the Iowa Bar Association’s Environmental and Natural Resources Law Section and have served on numerous bar committees charged with helping to write administrative litigation rules.
+I have been selected for inclusion in Super Lawyers® for Environmental Law and Best Lawyers® for Environmental Law.
+In 2013 and 2017 I was named Best Lawyers’ Lawyer of the Year in Environmental Law.

 Jim received his B.S., magna cum laude, in 1980 from the University of Nebraska at Omaha and his J.D., with distinction, from the University of Iowa in 1984.
 He was admitted to the Iowa bar in 1985.

 - Environmental law (air, water, solid waste, pharmaceutical)

 - Energy law (renewable, power purchase agreements, pipelines)